Mannyy22/aws-bootcamp-cruddur-2023/journal/week2.md

 - [x] Integrate Rollbar and capture and error

 ## Instrument Honeycomb with OTEL
+This week we learned about Distributed Tracing.
+Distributed Tracing is basically how we track/manage all the request that go through our Software Systems

 Setup OTEL_SERVICE_NAME in my docker-compose file:
 ![image](https://user-images.githubusercontent.com/46639580/222627605-5147bcbc-c4b4-409c-b91c-51c1535668a4.png)